MEDICAL DEVICE CONTRACT MANUFACTURING MARKET INSIGHTS

 The global medical device contract manufacturing market size to cross USD 132 billion by 2026, growing at a CAGR of over 10% during the period 2020-2026.
 The global market is experiencing impressive growth due to a wide range of services offered by contract manufacturers.
 The increasing demand for cost reduction and decrease time to market products are the major factors driving OEMs to focus and develop partnerships with trusted CMOs for developing, manufacturing, and marketing medical devices.
-Moreover, the growing geriatric populations, the increasing prevalence of minimally invasive surgeries, increased healthcare expenditures, and innovations in medical technology industry are fueling the need for medical device contract manufacturing.
+Moreover, the growing geriatric populations, the increasing prevalence of minimally invasive surgeries, increased healthcare expenditures, and innovations in the medical technology industry are fueling the need for medical device contract manufacturing.
 The increasing pressure on OEMs to develop high-quality healthcare equipment, reduce price points, and faster time to market are likely to propel the contract manufacturing market across the globe.

 - The EMS segment is likely to witness an absolute growth of over 85% on account of increased complexity in product designs, stringent regulatory compliance, and reduced time to market.